ahmetgello/AhmadKelo/README.md

 - 👋 Hi, I’m @AhmadKelo
-- 👀 I’m interested in Programming
+- 👀 I’m interested in game development with Unity
-- 🌱 I’m currently learning Game Development and Git
+- 🌱 I’m currently learning game development
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking for support to improve BanderitaX game
-- 📫 How to reach me don't know
+- 📫 You can reach me from this email: ahmetahmetgalo@gmail.com

 <!---
 AhmadKelo/AhmadKelo is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.